-New criteria provide guidance about when to use cardiac catheterization to look for heart problemsMay 9th, 2012 in Cardiology /
+New criteria provide guidance about when to use cardiac catheterization to look for heart problemsMay 9, 2012 in Medicine & Health / Cardiology

 Cardiac catheterization an invasive diagnostic procedure that allows doctors to see the vessels and arteries leading to the heart and its chambers is performed thousands of times in the United States each year and, in some cases, can be the best method to diagnose heart problems.
 Still, the procedure is costly and may pose risks to certain patients, so determining when the benefits of performing the procedure outweigh the risks is essential.
 A new report issued today by the American College of Cardiology Foundation (ACCF) and the Society for Cardiovascular Angiography and Interventions (SCAI) in collaboration with a dozen other professional societies provides detailed criteria to help clinicians determine when cardiac catheterization is a reasonable option for the evaluation of patients for heart disease.

 "Invasive coronary catheterization is a cornerstone for how we diagnose and care for people with heart disease," said Manesh Patel, MD, the John Bush Simpson Assistant Professor of Cardiology at Duke University and co-chair of the writing group.
 "We want to encourage the appropriate and judicious use of all of our techniques and procedures.
 With this document, we aim to help all clinicians not just cardiologists determine when it would be reasonable to perform diagnostic cardiac catheterization."